shtbik/octopus-deploy-test/README.md

 # Release Retention Coding Exercise

+## Start

+- yarn install
+- yarn start

+Look at the results in a terminal

 ## Welcome to DevOps Deploy

 Welcome to DevOps Deploy: the popular tool that software teams use to deploy their applications.